Cr Fiona Stevens

 Cr Stevens enjoys identifying issues and researching to find solutions.
 She is keen to find a fair and appropriate outcome to community concerns and is passionate to see Mitchell Shire progress.

-Cr Stevens was first elected in 2016.
+Cr Stevens was first elected in 2016 and then elected again in 2020.

 Cr Stevens is a representative of the following Committees and Organisations: